Getting Started

 - ELASTICSEARCH_TLS_ENABLED

-: Enable TLS.
-Secure connection (Transport Layer Security)- This field is optional
+boolean: Enable TLS.
+Secure connection (Transport Layer Security)- This field is optional and defaults to

 - ELASTICSEARCH_CA_PEM